What Is Intermittent Fasting

 Intermittent fasting methods include daily 16-hour fasts or fasting for 24 hours, twice per week.
 Intermittent fasting has become one of the world’s most popular trends for health and fitness.

 People are using intermittent fasting to lose weight, improve health, and to simplify their lifestyle.
-Many types of research show that it can have powerful effects on your body’s brain and even can help you to live long.
+Many types of research show that it can have powerful effects on your body’s brain and even can help you to live longer.

 Intermittent Fasting Methods